harsh-ps-2003/pikachu/README.md

 Response flows back through the chain

 In Chord, when a node joins the network, its successor node is responsible for transferring the relevant keys to the new node.
 Similarly, when a node leaves, its keys should be redistributed to the remaining nodes to prevent data loss.
 The replicate method in the gRPC service is likely part of this data transfer process.

+The gRPC thread implementation (GrpcThread in thread.rs) shows:
+Takes ownership of ChordNode (Arc-wrapped) and ThreadConfig during initialization
+2. Creates ChordGrpcServer with node+config dependencies
+3. Uses serve_with_shutdown for graceful termination
+4. Runs in isolation from other network components
+5. Depends on shared state (storage, finger table, predecessor) through ThreadConfig Key integration points:
+Shares Mutex-protected state with worker threads Receives RPC calls that modify core Chord state Depends on proper synchronization of node_addresses map

+Isolation of Network I/O - By separating gRPC handling into its own thread Thread-Safe State Management - Uses Arc+Mutex patterns to share chord state Decoupling from P2P Layer - The gRPC interface acts as a bridge between: libp2p-based peer discovery
+Chord's DHT operations
+External clients using gRPC
+4. Graceful Shutdown Coordination - Clean integration with actor system

+Key advantages of this approach:
+Stability: gRPC server can't block Chord operations
+Performance: Async I/O doesn't interfere with stabilization tasks
+Testability: gRPC interface can be validated independently
+Observability: Clear separation of network metrics

+Hexagonal Architecture - gRPC acts as a "port" implementation adhering to:
+Core Chord domain (center)
+Multiple transport adapters (gRPC, libp2p, etc)
+2. Actor Model Alignment - Thread separation matches:
+Message-passing concurrency
+Clear ownership boundaries
+Backpressure through channel sizing
+3. State Consistency - Shared Mutexes ensure:
+Single writer principle for critical data
+Lock ordering (successor_list → predecessor → storage)
+Linearizable operations through message sequencing

+Handoff RPC Implementation:
+Added a new handoff RPC method that uses client-streaming The server receives a stream of HandoffRequest messages containing key-value pairs Uses Tokio's channels and streams for efficient streaming Processes data in chunks without loading everything into memory Server-side Handoff:
+ChordGrpcServer implements the handoff endpoint
+Uses a mutex-protected storage for thread-safe access Processes the stream incrementally, storing each key-value pair Returns the total number of transferred items Client-side Handoff:
+ChordGrpcClient implements the streaming client
+Takes a generic stream of HandoffRequest messages Handles connection and streaming errors appropriately Graceful Shutdown Process:
+When shutdown signal is received, the gRPC thread:
+Gets the successor node from the successor list Establishes a connection to the successor
+Streams all local data to the successor
+Waits for transfer completion before shutting down Uses proper error handling and logging throughout Ensures data consistency during shutdown
+Efficiency Features:
+Uses streaming to avoid memory pressure
+Processes data in chunks
+Maintains thread safety with proper locking
+Provides detailed logging for monitoring
+Handles all error cases gracefully
+The implementation ensures that no data is lost during a graceful shutdown by transferring all key-value pairs to the successor node before terminating.
+The streaming approach makes this process efficient and scalable, even with large amounts of data.

+Stabilization Worker (run_stabilize_worker):
+Runs periodically (every 30 seconds)
+Main responsibilities:
+1. Gets current successor from successor list
+Connects to successor via gRPC
+Gets successor's predecessor (x)
+If x is between us and our successor, updates successor to x
+5. Notifies successor about our existence
+Error handling:
+Handles lock acquisition failures
+Handles network errors gracefully
+Logs all errors but continues running
+Finger Table Maintenance (run_fix_fingers_worker):
+Runs periodically (every 45 seconds)
+Main responsibilities:
+Maintains a round-robin counter for finger table entries Calculates the ID for the current finger entry
+Finds the successor for that ID
+Updates the finger table entry
+Uses the helper function find_successor for lookups Continues to next finger on failure
+Find Successor Helper (find_successor):
+Implements the core Chord lookup algorithm:
+Checks if ID is between us and our immediate successor If not, finds closest preceding node from finger table Forwards query to that node
+Handles all error cases:
+Lock acquisition failures
+Network errors
+Missing node addresses
+Key Features:
+Thread-safe access to shared state via mutexes Efficient timing using tokio::time
+Comprehensive error handling and logging
+Non-blocking async/await throughout
+Graceful handling of network failures

+Heartbeat:
+Checks predecessor every 15 seconds
+Allows up to 3 retry attempts before marking a node as failed Uses short delays between retries (500ms)
+Implements exponential backoff with retries
+Creates new client for each attempt to avoid stale connections Handles both connection and heartbeat failures
+Clears predecessor reference when node is unreachable Triggers immediate stabilization to repair the ring Logs all failure events for debugging

+1. Recursive Lookup
+How It Works

+    The querying node sends the request to the closest preceding node (according to the finger table).
+    That node processes the request and forwards it to the next closest node.
+    This process continues until the responsible node is found, which then returns the value.

+Advantages

+✅ Lower latency in ideal conditions:

+    Since nodes forward the request directly, the lookup can be faster in a low-latency network.
+    The request follows a single path through the network, reducing the number of back-and-forth messages.

+✅ Less burden on the querying node:

+    The node initiating the request does not need to track intermediate responses.
+    The lookup is handled by the network itself.

+Disadvantages

+❌ Higher risk of failure propagation:

+    If a node along the lookup path fails, the query may be lost.
+    There is no way for the initiating node to retry from the last known node unless redundancy is built in.

+❌ Potentially higher network congestion:

+    If nodes are overloaded, they might become bottlenecks when processing multiple lookup requests.

 ### Demo